PiotrGrzybowski/diffusion/README.md

     show=True
 ```

-Progressive denoising steps will be displayed in a pop-up window.
-Final images will be saved in the `logs/mnist/epsilon-fixed_small-mse_simple/samples/` directory.
+During sampling, the progressive denoising steps will be displayed in a pop-up window.
+Final generated images will be written to: `logs/mnist/hydra/epsilon_fixed_small-mse_simple/samples`.

 ## Core Components